pnm27/snRNA_scRNA_Pipeline/README.md

     - Fixed issues for multiome in *create_inp_cellSNP* (to add -1 in cell barcodes as bam by cellranger has "-1" suffix)
   - demultiplex
   - Change 'vcf_type' wildcard to support both multi-vcf and multiome setup.
+- Added multiome support for splitting bams (using both cDNA and ATAC modalities).
 - Simplified shell script in the rules *demux_samples* and *add_obs_to_final_count_matrix* in **demultiplex.smk**
 - Added PICARD option in new_config file.
 - In the module **demultiplex.smk**, changed logic of the rules *demux_samples* and *add_obs_to_final_count_matrix*: